jeroeningen/advidi_test/README.md

 rake db:seed
 ```
 Please uninstall activerecord-4.1.0 to proceed.
-* HTTP authentication disabled in the test-environment, bbecause Capybara cannot handle it.
+* HTTP authentication disabled in the test-environment, because Capybara cannot handle it.

 ##Benchmarking
 Please note that only the benchmarks of the current app are written down.
 I forgot to write down interim results.